Rusya665/Data_analyzing_codes/Useful_codes/Working_with_specific_data/Lightroom/ReadME.md

 2. Edit the `Undo_for_folder` variable to the folder name for which you want to undo the file name changes.
 3. Run the script.
 4. The script will go through the log file for the specified folder and undo the file name changes.

+### Smart collection creator

+TO use the `Lightroom_smart_collections_creator.py` script for creating smart collections, follow these steps:

+  1. Set the `output_path` variable to the desired folder path where the Smart Collection files will be saved.
+  2. Set the `collection_value` variable to the desired collection value to be used in the Smart Collection criteria.
+  3. Set the `filename_values` list to the desired filename values to be used in the Smart Collection criteria.
+  4. Set the `side_flag` variable to `True` if you want to create two Smart Collections for each filename value (with ".0" and ".1" appended).
+Set it to False if you want to create only one Smart Collection for each filename value without appending anything.

 ## Contributing